Your AI Agent Trusts People You've Never Met

 Nobody is checking whether they're honest.

 LLM API routers are the middlemen of the AI world.
 You need one if you want to use models from different providers without managing separate API keys.
 LiteLLM, the biggest open-source router, has 40,000 GitHub stars and 240 million Docker pulls.
 OpenRouter connects to 300 models across 60 providers.
-They’re infrastructure, not some side project.
+They're infrastructure, not a side project.

 The way they work is simple.
 Your agent sends a request to the router.
 The router terminates the TLS connection, reads the request in full, picks an upstream provider, opens a new TLS connection, and forwards it.
 When the response comes back, the router reads that too, then sends it to your agent.